KempnerInstitute/systems-scaling/olmo/tmrc/README.md

 - Step 1: Load required modules

-  If you are using the Kempner AI cluster, load required modules:
+  If you are using the cluster, load required modules:

   ```bash
   module load python/3.12.5-fasrc01